perjor/blog.jordypereira.be/blog/2019/2020-03-15_Tailwind-plugins.md

 So of course when you copy this it will just work.

 This is the one I made:

+> Beware that if you use `export default` instead of `module.exports`, you will need to compile the code using babel.

 ```js
 module.exports = function (variants) {